felixcatto/mxlArmoryDump/README.md

 ## Usage

 Go to armory page, press "Dump Items" bookmark.
 It copies forum code with all char items to clipboard.
 Go to forum and paste it (Ctrl+V).
+If you have many mules, you need to do it many times, because it copies char items, but not items from your whole your account.

 ## Result